Tips for Web Page Design Layout

 7. Prepare for the worst, and stay focused

 Web page designers are meant to solve problems via different constraints.
 In terms of web page designs, the constraints can be technical, content-related or conceptual.
-When you start and work on a project, do not just think of the most ideal scenario, but also the worst case scenario.
-For instance, the user may be trying to access the website in a four-inch screen running an OS that is more than two updates old.
+When you start and work on a project, do not just think of an ideal scenario but also the worst-case scenario.
+For instance, the user may be trying to access the website on a four-inch screen running an OS that is more than two updates old.
 Keep in mind how your website layout will work in different screen sizes, devices, and operating systems.

 8. Establish a good relationship with your client and developer

 When you propose an interactive web page design or concept, you have to keep open communications with your client so that both of you are on the same page.
 Do not stay with a concept for a long time; share it with the client as soon as you can.
 Once an initial concept is approved, you will get a better idea of what your client wants and align yourself closer to the project.
 If the concept is not approved, you can gather as much feedback as you want from the client to get a more appropriate concept to the table.
 In any case, do not wait until you make a detailed concept.